An Introduction to Brain Trauma

 Traumatic brain injury is generally associated with long-term medical, cognitive, emotional and behavioral changes.
 The treatment pathway is highly dependent on the severity of the trauma, but can follow a surgical, pharmacological and/or rehabilitative pathway.
 Ongoing research to understand the mechanisms and processes that underlie recovery, and the development of better diagnostic tools, may help to improve patient outcomes.

-Browse our gallery of video highlights and short articles from the conference hub, providing latest expert insights from major conferences and peer-reviewed articles from the journal portfolio.
+Browse video highlights and short articles from the conference hub, providing insights into the latest updates from major conferences and peer-reviewed articles from our journal touchREVIEWS in Neurology.
+This is complimented by a range of educational activities developed in collaboration with our leading expert faculty.

 Brain Trauma Content